Hypsizygus ulmarius: Taxonomy

 This final shift from Lyophyllum to Hypsizygus was supported by a later study comparing DNA for the large ribosomal subunit RNA coding region divergent domain (D2) of species in the genus Lyophyllum.
 Based on both culture morphologies and the phylogeny produced using the DNA, the authors agreed with Redhead's classification.
 Further DNA evidence suggests that the genus Hypsizygus is polyphyletic, however, meaning that these species lack a common ancestor in the current phylogeny.
 There is still much to learn about the phylogenetic relationship of the (currently three) species in the Hypsizygus genus.

-Some texts also confuse this species with H. tessellatus due to their similar habitats and appearances.

-Morphology
+Description

 The mushrooms of this species appear white to cream, and are relatively uniform in color throughout.
 The stipe extends perpendicular from the fungus's host tree and then bends vertically to form the cap.
 The stipe is bare of any rings or other features.
 Additionally, the stipe connects almost perfectly in the center of the cap.
 The cap itself is usually about 6–15 cm in diameter, though it may be larger, and is convex with an incurved margin.
 Larger caps can appear to be depressed.
 They will be uniform and smooth, though they can become aerolate as they age.
 The gills are "adnate or only very slightly decurrent" in contrast with the gills of the commonly confused Pleurotus spp., which are deeply decurrent.
 The mushrooms of H. ulmarius are often found in clusters of 1 to 3, though there may be more on larger tree wounds.

 Cultures of this species are known to produce both sexual and asexual spores.
 The asexual arthrospores may be mono- or multinucleate.
 There is conflicting data on the size of the sexual basidiospores of H. ulmarius, but the original description of the species by Redhead reports that they are usually about 5–7 micrometers in diameter.
 Their shape is subglobose to ellipsoidal.
 The spore print of this species is white to pale cream.

+Similar species

+The species can be confused with H. tessulatus, which more commonly grows in clusters.
+Ossicaulis lignatilis is smaller and grows from wood cavities.
+The gills of Pleurotus levis are decurrent.